bucc-dev/bucc-webapp-admin-backend/README.md

 ## Permission System

 [config file](./src/config/roleConfig.ts)
-The system makes use of Attribute Based Access Control - ABAC, which is a model that grants access based on attributes (or characteristics) of the user, the resource, and the environment.
+The system makes use of Attribute Based Access Control - ABAC, which is a model that grants access based on attributes (or characteristics) of the user, the resource, and the environment. it is also mixed with Role Based Access control as it also sets default permissions depending on your role.

 For the current code, the attributes include: